Arthur-Milchior/anki-copy-note/config.md

 "Preserve creation time": as indicated by the name, if it's true, the card and note's creation time are preserved.
 Otherwise, it is set to the time of the copy.
-"Preserve ease, due, interval...": preserve every informations not related to creation date
+"Preserve ease, due, interval...": preserve every informations not related to creation date "correct import": whether to correct bugs if improted deck created by an old version of this add-on. you should set it to False if it interferes with another add-ons, otherwise, keeping it to True should be all right.